-There are 7 leases on a month by month basis, while the other 28 leases have initial terms of between 1 and 6 years.
+There are 10 leases on a month-by-month basis, while the other 13 leases have initial terms of between 1 month and 3 years.
 Some of the leases include extension options - as detailed in a below section.

 The leases contain an annual pricing mechanism based on CPI movements at each anniversary of the lease inception, or a fixed rate designed to estimate a CPI movement.
-There are no non-index (i.e. CPI) related variable lease payments associated with these property leases.
+There is no non-index (i.e. CPI) related variable lease payments associated with these property leases.

-There are no leases not yet commenced to which the Group is committed
+There are no leases not yet commenced to which the Group is committed.